Michael Pineda, Byron Buxton return, and Twins return to their winning ways

 One was suspended.
 The other was injured.
-Both returned the Twins lineup on Tuesday.
+Both returned to the Twins lineup Tuesday.

 “These are two guys and, we obviously have others, but two guys that our group has been waiting to see back out there,” Twins manager Rocco Baldelli said.